Guy de Saint-Gelais: Brittany

-His half-brother the bishop of Comminges, who was active in the south of France was scheming at this time to facilitate a Spanish invasion across the Pyrénées into Comminges (a fiercely Catholic region that connected the border to Toulouse), that would reduce the local Protestant strongholds, head down the Garonne first to Toulouse and then conquer Bordeaux before marching up into Bretagne.
+His half-brother the bishop of Comminges, who was active in the south of France was scheming at this time to facilitate a Spanish invasion across the Pyrénées into Comminges (a fiercely Catholic region that connected the border to Toulouse), that would reduce the local Protestant strongholds, head down the Garonne first to Toulouse and then conquer Bordeaux before marching up into Brittany.
 Lanssac controlled one of the two key settlements that would facilitate this project (Bourg-sur-Gironde) while the seigneur de Lussan who governed Blaye would be bribed to support the project.
 This bribe was successfully executed.
 It was hoped that by using these strongpoints a supplementary Spanish force could arrive by sea like had happened at Le Blavet.
 To support the coming army the bishop of Comminges looked to the local estates to ensure the proper provision of the Spanish force.
-The bishop of Comminges having conducted a successful embassy to Spain, Philip began preparing an army in Aragón for an intervention into Guyenne (alongside his planned interventions in Languedoc, Bretagne and Paris).
+The bishop of Comminges having conducted a successful embassy to Spain, Philip began preparing an army in Aragón for an intervention into Guyenne (alongside his planned interventions in Languedoc, Brittany and Paris).
 When at the end of 1591 a Spanish army set off, it would not be able to penetrate France.
 Lanssac offered support to his half brother in this ultimately unrealised project.
 He hoped to maintain Spanish access to the Gironde.